Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## This validation is done for checking the length of input for user field.
 It is not allowed to get the length more than 20 characters.

+# Empty Spaces - User field

+## I made a validation about ending with empty spaces in the User field.